KurtTaylan/Kung_Fu_Master-JavaFX-KurtTaylan/README.md

 Main Class in the " src " file.

-If you want to contact with me for anythink please do not hesitate .
+If you want to contact with me for anything please do not hesitate .

 E-mail: taylankurt34@mail.com